KubeITerator/biosplitter/README.md

 - `DATASOURCE`: A URL to a file that should be distributed
 - `PARAMS`:  A JSON object that describes parameters that specify the actual splitting

 to determine suitable locations for the splitting of the input file.
-These locations are outputted as a JSON formatted list that looks like this:
+These locations are outputted to stdout as a JSON formatted list that looks like this:

 ```json